 Humana has the cheapest overall Medicare Advantage plan in Independence.
 Their PPO has a 4-star rating and a $0 premium.
 What stands out is the lowest maximum out-of-pocket compared to the other top choices.

 Cigna comes in number two.
 The plan shown below has the second-lowest maximum out-of-pocket at $4,900.
 Cigna’s program also has a 3-star rating.

 Wellcare shows up at the top as well.
 They generally have robust benefits in their HMO plans.
 They are one of the most well-known Medicare companies in the US.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

 Medicare Supplement plans

 When looking for the most comprehensive coverage to add to Medicare, Medicare Supplements in Missouri are your go-to.
 Medicare standardizes them.
-Standardization means the coverage remains the same no matter where you are or which company you choose.
+Standardization means the coverage remains the same no matter where you are or your chosen company.

 These plans work with Original Medicare to fill in the costs left for the beneficiary to pay.
 That’s why they’re also called Medigap plans.
 Medicare Supplements don’t cover prescription drugs, so you must also enroll in a Part D plan unless you have other creditable prescription coverage.
 Going without drug coverage isn’t recommended as it can leave you susceptible to a penalty.

 Three plans stand above the rest.
 They are the most popular plans nationwide and in Independence, Missouri.

 Plan F is your Cadillac plan.
 You pay your premium, and Plan F does the rest.
 It’s a set-it-and-forget-it plan.

 Plan G is excellent coverage as well.
 It’s the other complete comprehensive plan.
 The coverage level is the same as Plan F. There is only one difference between the plans.
 Plan G doesn’t cover Medicare’s annual Part B deductible.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|